1999RajeshPandit/NodeJS-Advance/Readme.md

 - Install Redis using docker compose http://selftuts.in/install-redis-using-docker-compose/
-- Update yor docker URL in conn.js
+- Update your docker URL in conn.js

 ### Install dependencies